Ujwal19k/Covid-19-Test-Booking-Sytem/README.md

 # Covid-19-Test-Booking-Sytem-
 A portal which helps to book a test for COVID 19.
 The admin can check the bookings and can sort according to location and time.
-Used Python Tkinter to create UI.
-Used MySQL to store data.
+Used Python Tkinter to create UI and MySQL to store data.